pdelong21/HTTP-Get-Server-Client/README.txt

     OS: Fedora 27
     Python Version: 3.6

-Used the following command lines in 2 Terminals
+Used the following commands in 2 terminals

-1) python3 server.py
+1) python3 server.py # first terminal

+# next two commands should be done in a second terminal

 2) python3 client.py localhost:12000/filename.html # this shows it works for the Get case and Conditional Get case